Wilfrid Foster: Cricket

 Foster made his first-class debut for Worcestershire in 1899, against Yorkshire in Worcestershire's first ever match at that level, though he had a personally unmemorable game in scoring 0 and 22.
 However, the season as a whole was a success for him: he made 1,041 runs in all, and topped Worcestershire's batting averages with 42.57.
 Against Hampshire, both he and his brother Tip scored a century in each innings; Wilfrid scored 140 and 172 not out, the former being his maiden first-class century, and the latter being his highest first-class score.

 Foster played three first-class matches (none for Worcestershire) in 1900, but was then out of the game for several years owing to his service in the Boer War.
 He returned to first-class cricket in 1903, but never again played more than a handful of games in a season.
 From July 1908 he was employed by the Birmingham-based glassmaking company of Chance Brothers, which might explain his only very moderate success with the bat.
 His last match was in 1911 against Middlesex.

 Other sports

-As well as his cricketing accomplishments, Foster was a fine rackets player, winning the Public Schools racquets championship with his brother, H. K. Foster, in 1892 and the Amateur Doubles Championship on two occasions.
+In addition to his cricketing accomplishments, Foster was a fine rackets player, winning the Public Schools racquets championship with his brother, H. K. Foster, in 1892 and the Amateur Doubles Championship on two occasions.

-He also played for renowned amateur football side Corinthian, including scoring their only goal in the 1898 Sheriff of London Charity Shield replay against Football League winners Sheffield United which resulted in the sides sharing the honour in a 1–1 draw.
+He also played for renowned amateur football side Corinthian, for whom he scored their only goal in the 1898 Sheriff of London Charity Shield replay against Football League winners Sheffield United which resulted in the sides sharing the honour in a 1–1 draw.

 Foster died at the age of 83 in Ryton Grove, near Shifnal, Staffordshire.